Dan Willard

-Dan Edward Willard (died January 2023) was an American computer scientist and logician, and a professor of computer science at the University at Albany.
+Dan Edward Willard (September 19, 1948 – January 21, 2023) was an American computer scientist and logician, and a professor of computer science at the University at Albany.

 Education and career

 Willard did his undergraduate studies in mathematics at Stony Brook University, graduating in 1970.
 He went on to graduate studies in mathematics at Harvard University, earning a master's degree in 1972 and a doctorate in 1978.
 After leaving Harvard, he worked at Bell Labs for four years before joining the Albany faculty in 1983.